Child car seats and restraints

 Seat belts

-An adult lap-sash seat belt is designed for people with a minimum height of 145 cm.
-The average child should reach this height between 10 to 12 years of age.
+An adult lap-sash seatbelt is designed for people at least 145 cm high or taller.
+The average child will not reach this height until 10 to 12 years of age.

-Your child must continue using a booster seat or larger forward facing restraint until they have outgrown it.
-Don’t use an adult lap-sash seat belt on a child who isn’t tall enough, as this will not provide enough protection in a crash.
+Keep your child safe and continue using a booster seat or larger forward facing restraint until they have outgrown it.
+Don’t use an adult lap-sash seatbelt on a child who isn’t tall enough, as this will not provide enough protection in a crash.

 Transporting children with medical conditions and disabilities